-Canon 5D Mark II versus Leica M9
+Canon 5D Mark II vs Leica M9

 The Canon EOS 5D Mark II and the Leica M9 are two digital cameras that were revealed to the public, respectively, in September 2008 and September 2009.
-The 5D Mark II is a DSLR, while the M9 is a rangefinder-style mirrorless camera.
+The 5D Mark II is a DSLR, while the M9 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Leica provides 18.1 MP.
+The Canon has a resolution of 21 megapixels, whereas the Leica provides 18.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is considerably smaller (36 percent) than the Canon 5D Mark II.
 Moreover, the M9 is markedly lighter (31 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.